What is the Role of Art in “Health”?

 Some people mention experiences with art, music, nature, faith.

-Others say well-being means having resources for when life is difficult—including relational resources, and a sense of personal worth and hope.
+Others say wellbeing means having resources for when life is difficult—including relational resources, and a sense of personal worth and hope.

-As varied as definitions are, they have something in common: They fall into the very general category of arts and culture.
+They fall into the very general category of arts and culture.

-But once we move beyond “absence of suffering,” people dig into what they actually think it means to be well, to thrive.
-And as it turns out, well-being has to do with culture, with collective experiences, with our means of expressing and sharing our lives, of honoring what matters to us.
-In a broad sense, that’s arts and culture.
+And as it turns out, wellbeing has to do with culture, with collective experiences, with our means of expressing and sharing our lives, of honoring what matters to us.

-Okay, so… What should we do with this information?
+So… What should we do with this information?

 Great question.
 To answer it, let’s step back a bit.